 - Frozen vegetables without added sauce

 - Canned vegetables that are low in sodium or have no salt added

 - Canned fruit (packed in water or 100% juice)

 Breads, Cereals, and Grains

 Compare labels to find products with less sodium.
 When you cook rice or pasta, don’t add salt.

-- Unsweetened shredded wheat
+- Unsweetened oatmeal